Norfolk and Western 611: Revenue service

 On January 23, 1956, the locomotive derailed near Cedar, West Virginia, with the late westbound Pocahontas.
 The engineer was killed and 60 passengers and crew were injured.
 Most railroads scrapped steam locomotives involved in such accidents, but N&W president Robert H. Smith ordered No. 611 to be extensively repaired and returned to service the following month.
 The accident was the country's last major steam-powered revenue passenger train wreck.
 (Note: The Norfolk & Western Steam in the 1950s: Volume 1 DVD includes the only known footage of No. 611's 1956 wreck.)

-Around February and early March 1958, the class J locomotives' tenders were outfitted with a cupola for the head-end brakeman to sit in, along with pipes to connect auxiliary water tenders and thereby eliminate stops to replenish water.
+Around February and early March 1958, the class Js' tenders were outfitted with a cupola for the head-end brakeman to sit in, along with pipes to connect auxiliary water tenders and thereby eliminate stops to replenish water.
 On March 31, Smith retired and Stuart T. Saunders succeeded him a day later.
 Unlike his predecessor, Saunders had no interest in running steam locomotive operations and began to dieselize the N&W by ordering 268 new GP9 locomotives from the Electro-Motive Diesel (EMD) company.
 However, he had not yet received the passenger GP9s needed to take over the class J locomotives' passenger duties and instead leased some EMD E-units from the Atlantic Coast Line (ACL) and Richmond, Fredericksburg and Potomac (RF&P) railroads during July of that year.
 The class Js were reassigned to local freight service on the Norfolk Division, running between Norfolk and Crewe, Virginia, along with occasional trips to Lynchburg, Virginia.
 They also hauled timed freight trains on the Scioto Division, between Williamson, West Virginia, and Columbus, Ohio.
+Also around that time, the tandem rods between the second and third drivers of Nos.
+600, 605, 610 and 611, were replaced with single coupling rods to reduce maintenance and the stress of longer crankpins on the fourth driver.